Jon-edge/esp-led-btc/README.md

 ### Remote

-Serial monitor for a remotely deployed device can be accessed at: http://btc-ticker.local
+Serial monitor for a remotely deployed device can be accessed at: `http://<hostname>.local` (hostname configured in `platformio.ini`, default: http://btc-ticker.local)

 ### Matrix Layout